itteco/iframely/docs/API.md

         },

 `rel` is the primary information about the use case of the embeds.
-Can Player, Thumbnail, App, Image, Reader, Survey, icon and logo.
+Might be Player, Thumbnail, App, Image, Reader, Survey, icon and logo.
 [See the detailed description of rels](https://iframely.com/docs/rels).

 `meta` will contain list of semantic attributes in unified naming format.
 See the list of [what Iframely might produce as meta](https://iframely.com/docs/meta).

 Array values that only have one element will be wrapped as single object (i.e. without `[]`).